-Popularly known as “do nothing” farming, natural farming (自然農法 / shizen nōhō, in Japanese) is an environmentally sustainable way of growing food, founded not in technique, but in the principle that an equitable relationship between farmer and nature should form the foundation of the farmer’s actions.i
+Popularly known as “do nothing” farming, natural farming (自然農法 / shizen nōhō, in Japanese) is an environmentally regenerative way of growing food, founded not in a technique, but in an equitable relationship between farmer and nature.
+It is this relationship that forms the foundation of the natural farmer’s actions.i

-While techniques and methods vary widely, natural farmers share common roots in re-connecting themselves and their farming processes to the Earth, and cultivating food that inherently regenerates the health of the natural world—and of humanity.
+While techniques and methods vary widely, natural farmers share common roots in re-connecting themselves and their farming processes to the Earth, in learning from nature directly, and in cultivating food that regenerates the health of the natural world—and of humanity.

 Origins of Natural Farming